WinstonZhang2008/Winston-Zhang-BSE-Year2-Portfolio/index.md

 As for the project as a whole, I would say that wiring and configuring the servos was the hardest part for me.
 Everytime I set a servo to the wrong default position, I had to unscrew it and put it back, and I had to do this multiple times for all 18 servos that the Hexapod consists of.

 ## What I learned
 This is my second year at BlueStamp Engineering.
 Prior to attending this program last summer, I had no experience in hardware, such as wiring circuits, assembling parts, and soldering.
-However, although I am mostly a software person, throughout the course of my time in this program, I found out how much I also love the hardware side of projects, and hope to continue building off the experiences here and explore deeper into the topics of software and hardware as a career.
+However, although I am mostly a software person, throughout the course of my time in this program, I found out how much I also love the hardware side of projects, and hope to continue building off the experiences here and explore deeper into the topics of software and hardware.

+## Next Steps
+I plan to add modifications to my projcet.
+I plan to add a robotic claw at the front so it can pick something up.
+It will be controlled by a seperate joystick and I will also try to implement it in autonomous.

 ![FinishedProject](FinishedHexapod.jpg)